By Liese Neely, Junior School French coordinator

-Our amazing week of integrated learning, of threading languages through our curriculum, has left me feeling a little in awe of our pupils' casual acceptance of differences and great knack for spotting similarities between cultures.
+Our Junior School's amazing week of integrated learning, of threading languages through our curriculum, has left me feeling a little in awe of our pupils' casual acceptance of differences and great knack for spotting similarities between cultures.

 Seeing our pupils puzzling over books that read from right to left, vowels that have four different tones, letters that are so beautiful they need to be painted, I am filled with hope for their future - I see their wisdom, tolerance and curiosity, their joy, acceptance and questioning and I feel optimistic.
 Language talks, it opens our minds, it allows us to collaborate and encourages us to see things from other perspectives.
 In languages we spot patterns, we take risks, we empathise, we communicate.
 Language talks.